cam71101/My-Movie-List/README.md

 ## Technical details

 Redux action function used for handling if the user is authorised or checks the user's password if they're signing up.
 It also logs their token in the local storage and automatically removes the data after an hour.
-Full script can be found <a href= "https://github.com/cam71101/My-Movie-List/blob/a5525115ab3b2cf7b3eac7abdb410d4921e39cfe/src/store/actions/auth.js#L42-L72"> here </a>.
+Full script can be found <a href= "https://github.com/cam71101/My-Movie-List/blob/a5525115ab3b2cf7b3eac7abdb410d4921e39cfe/src/store/actions/auth.js#L42-L72"> here. </a>

 ```javascript
 export const auth = (email, password, isSignup) => {